edinburgh-napier/set09121/lectures/lecture7.md

 - Some are using a wiki to coordinate and communicate between team members.
  - Allows multiple users to update.
  - Allows all users to access the most up to date documentation.
- - Software development using these often as well -- see wikis on GitHub.
+ - Software development uses these often too - see wikis on GitHub.
 - Repository systems can also be used.
  - Combine document maintenance with code maintenance.
  - Could also be storing assets.